-We have two classes of common stock, Class A and Class B. Each share of Class A common stock is entitled to one vote.
-Each share of Class B common stock is entitled to twenty votes and is convertible at any time into one share of Class A common stock.
+We have two classes of common stock, Class A and Class B. Each share of Class A common stock is entitled to twenty votes and is convertible at any time into one share of Class A common stock.
 The rights attributable to each class of common stock are otherwise identical.
 Immediately following this offering and the concurrent private placement described below, holders of Class B common stock will have 79.1% of the voting power of our outstanding capital stock and holders of Class A common stock will have the remaining 20.9%.